Veranda Decking FAQ

 Is a compatible hidden fastener system available?

-Veranda Slotted Decking features a pre-machined groove along the sides of each board to accommodate the Veranda Hidden Fastener.
+Veranda Grooved Decking features a pre-machined groove along the sides of each board to accommodate the Veranda Hidden Fastener.
 The Veranda Hidden Fastener virtually eliminates pre-drilling and automatically spaces the deck boards with the proper gap, making installation quick and easy.
 There are several other brands of hidden fastener systems available that work well with Veranda.
 Check with the manufacturer to make sure that it’s suitable for your application.
 No matter which type of hidden fastener system you use, always follow Veranda’s gapping requirements during installation.

 Can I use a nail gun to install Veranda Composite Decking?